rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Branching/index.md

 # :material-power-plug-outline: Branching Plugin

-The Branching plugin for NetBox is a solution that enables the creation of branches from the data stored in the system, allowing different teams or work environments to make changes, tests, and validations without directly impacting the main database.
-With it, NetBox gains flexibility to manage versioning, experimentation, and collaboration scenarios, facilitating the comparison of configurations, change control, and the consolidation of updates in the documented infrastructure.
+The Branching plugin for NetBox is a solution that enables the creation of branches of the data stored in the system, allowing different teams or work environments to make changes, test, and validate without directly impacting the main database.
+With it, NetBox gains flexibility to manage versioning, experimentation, and collaboration scenarios, facilitating configuration comparison, change control, and the consolidation of updates in the documented infrastructure.

 ## :simple-git: Plugin Repository
 Copy the link below or click to access the [Github Repository](https://github.com/netboxlabs/netbox-branching)